 That surprised me so I – I called up Lou Cannon, the great Reagan biographer and said, “Did you ever hear the President Reagan ever push for a wall?
 He said, “No,” and then this quote surfaced from Reagan in 1980.

 Notice Karl only provided one word from 85-year-old Lou Cannon.
 “No.” What else did Lou say?
 Can we trust Karl’s one-word summary?
 I bet Lou said more than just no. Here is what I imagine he said:

 No, he didn’t push for a wall, but the Berlin wall was a big issue then.
-Reagan knew it would look contradictory if he were telling Mikhail Gorbachev to tear down the Berlin Wall while pushing for the building of a Mexican border wall.
+Reagan knew it would look contradictory if he told Mikhail Gorbachev to tear down the Berlin Wall while pushing for the building of a Mexican border wall.
 That’s why he used the word ‘fence’ instead of ‘wall.’
 He discussed building a fence between the States and Mexico, in private mostly, but he did not want to lose Mexican/American votes either, so it wasn’t something he shouted from the hilltops.
 It was primarily kept quiet.

-If Lou pointed those things out and Karl only quoted his first word it would be a dishonest summary.
+If Lou pointed those things out and Karl only quoted his first word, it would be a dishonest summary.
 Karl then played vision of Reagan saying, in 1980:

 Rather than making them, or talking about putting up a fence, why don’t we work out some recognition of our mutual problems, make it possible for them to come here legally with a work permit, and then while they’re working, and earning here, they pay taxes here.

 Like all the Fake News that day, Jonathan Karl ignored the fact that this was a misquote Reagan made while reading his own speech.